NormandaleWells/CSn/CS1/Preconditions.md

 ## Preconditions

-A precondition is a logical statement that must be true for an algorithm to function correctly.
+A precondition of an algorithm is a logical statement that must be true for the algorithm to function correctly (that is, return a correct result).
 It generally involves only the algorithm parameters, but later we'll study algorithms that execute within the context of an "object" which contains some state,